daattali/beautiful-jekyll/code-of-conduct.md

 The following general rule supersedes all others listed below and may be invoked at any time:

-**Any action or behavior that causes significant interference with convention operations, excessive discomfort to other attendees, or adversely affects Fur Squared's relationship with its guests, its venues or the public is strictly forbidden and may result in permanent suspension of membership.**
+**Any action or behavior that causes significant interference with convention operations, excessive discomfort to other attendees, or adversely affects Fur Squared's relationship with its guests, its venues or the public is strictly forbidden and may result in permanent suspension of attendance.**

 ### **Introduction:**

 The primary purpose of Fur Squared is for our attendees to have fun.
 To ensure that the greatest number of people achieve this objective, we have established certain rules of conduct.
-Fur Squared welcomes all parties with an interest in anthropomorphic animals; however, the convention's management reserves the right to deny or revoke the membership of any individual at any time for any reason.
+Fur Squared welcomes all parties with an interest in anthropomorphic animals; however, the convention's management reserves the right to deny or revoke the attendance of any individual at any time for any reason.

 The parent company, Two Ferrets, also reserves the right to amend these rules at any time without prior or posted notice and reserves the sole right of interpretation.
 In any dispute, the general rule above will apply.
 If you have any questions, please contact the convention operations staff for assistance.